VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 model calculations and the output files where the LOGS and png files are saved.
-Because it can be quite messy, adding and editing the various parameters in the *inlist_project* and *inlist_pgstar* at the same time, lets create a new inlist, in which we only have the controls that we want to edit for both files.
+Because it can be quite messy, adding and editing the various parameters in the *inlist_project* and *inlist_pgstar* at the same time, let us create a new inlist, in which we only have the controls that we want to edit for both files.
 To do that, we can modify the *inlist* file.
 In the *controls* section, add the following lines: